Skip to content

 Where it usually fits

-The first lane is usually a visible demand, support, or ops bottleneck.
+The first lane is usually a visible RFQ, proposal, quote, or CRM handoff bottleneck.

 Pick the owner surface here, then move to the workflow library for exact delivery shape and review logic.